jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 ### 33 Temporary restraining orders
 For the purposes of section 32 of this Act, a temporary restraining order is an order for one or more of the following:
-  (a) Restraining a person from acquiring securities in the specified company concerned or any interest in or rights relating to such securities:
+  (a) restraining a person from acquiring securities in the specified company concerned or any interest in or rights relating to such securities:
-  (b) Restraining a person from disposing of securities in the specified company concerned or any interest in or rights relating to such securities:
+  (b) restraining a person from disposing of securities in the specified company concerned or any interest in or rights relating to such securities:
-  (c) Restraining a person from exercising the right to vote attaching to securities in the specified company concerned or any other right relating to such securities:
+  (c) restraining a person from exercising the right to vote attaching to securities in the specified company concerned or any other right relating to such securities:
   (d) restraining a person from taking any action (including from making any statement or distributing any document) that is or that may reasonably be expected to constitute a contravention of the takeovers code (see section 2(2) for the definition of contravention of the takeovers code):
-  (e) Directing the specified company concerned not to make any payments in respect of any securities:
+  (e) directing the specified company concerned not to make any payments in respect of any securities:
-  (f) Directing the specified company concerned not to register the transfer or transmission of any securities:
+  (f) directing the specified company concerned not to register the transfer or transmission of any securities:
-  (g) Directing the specified company concerned not to issue or allot securities to any person:
+  (g) directing the specified company concerned not to issue or allot securities to any person:
-  (h) For the purpose of securing compliance with any such order, an order directing a person to do or refrain from doing a specified act.
+  (h) for the purpose of securing compliance with any such order, an order directing a person to do or refrain from doing a specified act.

 ### 33AA Permanent compliance orders
 For the purposes of section 32, a permanent compliance order is an order for one or more of the following: